Vikas-rawat1/cinecraze/README.md

-# MovieX
+# CineCraze

-MovieX is a movie information platform built with React and Redux, designed to provide users with detailed movie data and an engaging user experience.
+CineCraze is a movie platform built with React and Redux, designed to provide users with detailed movie data and an engaging user experience.
 The application features dynamic movie listings, detailed movie pages, and search functionality, all styled using Tailwind CSS.

 ## Installation
 Installation